How to Write a Newsletter Article for Business Step-by-Step

 What’s a Business Newsletter Article Example?

-Common newsletter article examples include:
+Common newsletter article examples:

 An issue of the Howard Center e-newsletter featuring one article -- an example of how to write an article for a business newsletter.

-The format of these articles is also simple, making them easier to write with little planning, saving you time and energy.
+These formats are simple enough to write with little planning, saving you time and energy.

-Explore: writing a newsletter article template.
+Explore more: writing a newsletter article template.

 “Consider leveraging content curation.
 Not every piece of content needs to be created from scratch.
 Sharing relevant industry news, case studies, or insights from thought leaders can add value to your newsletter without the heavy lifting of original content creation.
-Tools like Feedly or Pocket can help you gather and organize relevant articles and information.”

 Gabrielle Yap, Senior Editor, Carnivore Style

-Remember that your piece should be useful, or in marketing terms, offer value.
-To help readers identify with you, tell a story.
 Michael Katz, who teaches professionals how to understand marketing, details his storytelling method effectively.

-“It can be helpful to use AI.
-One of the most effective ways to get people to engage with your e-newsletters is to personalize the content and ways you address the individual recipients.
+“One of the most effective ways to get people to engage with your e-newsletters is to personalize the content and ways you address the individual recipients.
 But this is very time consuming and difficult to do all on your own.
-AI can be used to create segmented lists and personalize messages in a fraction of the time.”

 Dr. Jerry Friedman, Doctor of Dental Surgery, North Jersey Oral & Maxillofacial Surgery